 If you have ventured to Spray Falls, stick around for the quick trip to Horseshoe Falls.
 This spring-fed waterfall flows throughout the year and comes with a beautiful initial plunge through the dense forests.
 From there, the water cascades over the rocks as it travels through the canopy.

-There is an admission fee due to the waterfalls being privately owned.
+There is an admission fee due to these waterfalls in Michigan being privately owned.
 However, the falls feature a family-friendly hike, and the kids will love feeding the fish in the resident trout pond.

 8. Douglass Houghton Falls